Kintyre/ksconf/docs/source/dyn/cli.rst

                             directories into a single destination directory.
 This allows for an arbitrary number of splunk configuration layers to coexist within a single app.
 Useful in both ongoing merge and one-time ad-hoc use.
-For example, combine can consolidate 'users' directory across
-                            several instances after a phased server migration. diff                Compare settings differences between two .conf files ignoring spacing and sort order
+        diff                Compare settings differences between two .conf files ignoring spacing and sort order
         filter              A stanza-aware GREP tool for conf files